ARCHIVED-mean-stack/session-8/README.md

 PUT actions are not easy to test in the browser, so we used cURL in Terminal after restarting the server.

-We will need to construct this line using ids from the pirates listing:
+We will need to construct this line using ids from the pirates listing and test it in a new Terminal tab:

 ```
 $ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "HMS Brawler"}' http://localhost:3001/api/pirates/581ca420f13de28c1776bbec